robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 6. Websockets work better where the client server communicates over the same TCP connection for the life of the websocket connectionm whereas for an HTTP request, a new TCP connection is initiated.
 ### What's the difference between PUT and POST?
 POSTs will create a resource, and PUT updates a resource.
 PUTs are idempotent, so making the same PUT request multiple times will have the same effect as calling it once.
 Making multiple POST requests will create resources multiple times.
+### What are the best practices to create a standard URI for a web service?
+- A resource can be a singleton or a collection.
+For example, `/customers` can identify multiple customers, and `/customers/{customerId}` can identify a single customer.
+- A resource may contain a sub-collection of resources. `/customers/{customerId}/accounts` will identify the accounts of a particular customer. `/customers/{customerId}/accounts/{accountId}` will identify a particular account.
+- RESTful URI should refer to resources that are nouns, and not verbs.
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?